You are invited to join The Kids Crew!

 Kids Crew FAQ

-Yes, if you apply to join the Kids Crew, you are seeking a job with All 4 Kids.
-We offer one-time employement every season for minimum wage of $7.25/hr.
-You will be asked to fill out on-boarding documention including providing 2 forms of ID and your SSN.
+Yes, if you apply to join the Kids Crew, you are seeking a position with All 4 Kids.
+We offer seasonal, part-time employement during the sale week for minimum wage of $7.25/hr.
+You will be asked to fill out a time on-boarding documention including providing 2 forms of ID and your SSN.
 Paychecks are automatically sent to your bank account on file.
 At the end of the year, you will be provided with a W-2.

-PLEASE NOTE: If you opt to shop the pre-sale and have your ticket deducted from your paycheck, you will still receive a W-2 for your full amount of hours worked.
-The Paycheck deduction is after taxes – thanks alot uncle sam!
+PLEASE NOTE: If you opt to shop the pre-sale and have your ticket deducted from your paycheck, you will receive a W-2 for your full amount of hours worked.
+The presale ticket cost can be taken out of your paycheck (after taxes) and typically zeros out the amount of earnings received.

 Can anyone join the Kids Crew and attend the preview sale?